pcbouman-eur/workshop-getting-started-cloud/_episodes/03-connecting.md

 provide you with this information.
 Additionally, you need a user name and password to be able to login to the remote computer.

+> ## Entering a password
+>
+> When you are entering a password in a terminal,
+> **no output is displayed**.
+If you are used to password prompts
+> that show dots or stars indicated you typed something, this
+> can be a bit unsettling, but it is perfectly normal.
+Just press
+> <kbd>&crarr;</kbd> when you are done, and you should get a message
+> indicating if your password is correct.
+>
+> One reason it works this way is that less information is leaked:
+> someone who peeks at your screen while you enter your password
+> will not even know how long your password is!
+{: .caution }

 Go to the section that fits your operating system:

 * <a href="#windows">Windows</a>